 Most visitors to the Netherlands refer to Holland in the same way as they would the Netherlands.
-They think the two are the same but unfortunately, they’d be wrong.
+They think the two are one and the same but, unfortunately, they’re wrong.
 So what is the difference between Holland and the Netherlands?

 It’s a mistake we’ve probably all made at some point in our lives (at least us internationals that is) and it makes sense!
 The names “Holland” and “the Netherlands” are often used interchangeably in popular culture.